Johnny Manahan

-Juan "Johnny" Ledesma Manahan (born February 11, 1947), also known as Mr. M, is a Filipino film and television director, actor, talent manager, and screenwriter.
-He is known for scouting and managing actors, having been the VP and managing director for ABS-CBN's Star Magic (formerly the Talent Center), as well as the former senior vice-president of ABS-CBN.
-Manahan currently works as a consultant for Sparkle, GMA Network's talent management arm.
+Juan "Johnny" Ledesma Manahan (born February 11, 1947), also known as Mr. M, is a Filipino film and television director, actor, talent manager, screenwriter, and media executive.
+He is known for scouting and managing actors, having been served as VP and managing director for ABS-CBN's Star Magic (formerly Discovery and Talent Center) and head of ABS-CBN Studios until 2020, as well as the former senior vice-president of ABS-CBN.
+Manahan worked as a consultant for Sparkle, GMA Network's talent management arm, until 2025.

 Early life and education

 Manahan was born as Juan Ledesma Manahan on February 11, 1947, in Bacolod, Negros Occidental, Philippines.
 His parents were Dr. Constantino Perez Manahan and Elvira Ledesma Manahan, a socialite and television host (Two for the Road).
 Manahan attended high school at the Ateneo de Manila in 1964, and finished his studies at the University of California, Berkeley, AB Art History, in 1969.

 Before becoming a director-manager, Manahan was a visual artist, painter, and sculptor.
 He received the "Special Citation" award at the Paris Biennale of Art in 1979.